nazuke/SEOMacroscope/docs/manual/index.md

 Set this to 0 if no web proxy is required.

+#### Server Certificates

+##### Enable certificate validation

+Disabled this option to skip server certificate validation checks.

+**WARNING:** Do not disable this unless you are sure that you know what you are doing.

+This option is most useful for working with development sites that use self-signed certificates.

 {% include go-to-top.html %}

 <!-- ======================================================================= -->

 ### Advanced Settings